Skip Navigation or Skip to Content

 Ceramics

-Push, pull, squish, and turn clay into anything you can imagine.
-Be inspired by the organic forms of our sculpture garden, mix found objects and plaster with multiple forms of clay, and construct figurative sculptures that stand, sit, or dance suspended in motion.
+Push, pull, squish, and turn clay into anything you can imagine—from a bowl you can use to three dimensional sculpted figures of your of your own design.
+Learn to use the potter’s wheel to shape vessels and hand-building techniques to construct figurative sculptures that stand, sit, or dance suspended in motion.
+Add texture and design to the surface of your clay works and investigate glazing techniques to include color and luster.
 Kiln-fired projects will be fired and available for pick-up at the museum 3 to 4 weeks after camp.

 Learn more about .